roijacob/brutalist-blog/_posts/2025-07-06-become-a-pandas-wizard.md

 monthly_customer_behavior_df
 ```

-Now, the code is pretty much self-documenting.
+Now, the code is so well-organized that it is effectively self-documenting.
 The use of comments can be redirected towards code organization or providing the business decision behind a certain data transformation.
 Once you learn this and start applying it, you would gravitate on it, perhaps you could ask adjacent questions like:

 - Can I method chain on custom functions?
 Yes, use `pandas.DataFrame.pipe`.
 - Can I method chain on column creations?
 Yes, use `pandas.DataFrame.assign`.